 Substitutions and Variations

 - Crust: you can also use coconut oil in the crust or regular butter if you tolerate dairy.
-You could also certainly sub the traditional crust for a gluten-free graham cracker crust
+Feel free to sub the traditional crust for a gluten-free graham cracker crust, if desired.

 - Pudding: any milk will work, from almond milk to cows milk if that's your jam!

-- Whipped cream: if you tolerate dairy, you can use heavy cream to make the homemade whipped cream.
+- Whipped cream: if you tolerate dairy, you can use heavy whipping cream to make the homemade whipped cream or buy store-bought coconut or regular whipped cream.

 This gluten free vegan banana cream pie can be stored in the fridge for up to 3 days.
 It does not freeze well and whipped cream can go bad easily, so I would not suggest eating it past 3 days.

 - Keep the butter cold for the crust.
-Make sure to start with cold butter and minimize handling it as the heat from your hands will melt the butter.
+Make sure to start with cold butter or coconut oil and minimize handling it as the heat from your hands will melt the butter.

 - Use medium-ripe bananas.
 Don't use banana that are too ripe (like banana bread worthy bananas) or they won't give you the best flavor and texture for this pie.

 - Be sure to use a cold bowl for the whipped cream.
 To make the best homemade whipped cream, you always want to start with a cold bowl.
-Pop a bowl in the fridge an 30-60 minutes before ready to whip.
+Pop a bowl in the fridge or freezer 30-60 minutes before ready to whip.
+If your coconut whip isn't whipping, either the bowl wasn't cold enough or it was the brand.
+Thai Kitchen and or Aroy-D work best.

 More Gluten Free Banana Recipes